ksampathreddy/College-Attendance-Portal/README.md

 ### Students
 - View personal attendance Based on RollNo and Semester.
-- Viewing of Attendance can be done in 3 ways (Total Attendance, Subject Attendance Attendance on Date).
+- Viewing of Attendance can be done in 3 ways (Total Attendance, Subject Attendance, Attendance on Date).
 - Check percentage/defects.

 ### Time Table